klaasnienhuis/devfab/docs/projects/product-tour.md

 ui_stop: 0,
 ```

-`annotation_tooltip_visible: 0` makes sure the annotation popup doesn't show up. `ui_controls: 0` hides all menus, including the annotation menu.
-Finally, `scrollwheel: 0` disables zooming with the mouse wheel.
+- `annotation_tooltip_visible: 0` makes sure the annotation popup doesn't show up when the user clicks a hotspot.
+- `ui_controls: 0` hides all menus, including the annotation menu.
+- `scrollwheel: 0` disables zooming with the mouse wheel.
 That is practical to keep the model in view and makes sure the user doesn't wander off.

-You'll notice that the annotations in Sketchfab are laid out with a sidebar in mind.
+You'll notice that the I've laid out the annotations with a sidebar in mind.
 Of course it's up to you how you want to arrange the annotations in your web-app.

 Take a look at the [Menu and embedding](../guide/annotations/menu) for these settings and more.